jmtgalvez/besh-flexi/README.md

 # Goal

-Besh's goal is to provide a space for people to talk, chat, and share ideas by chatting and posting ideas on the internet.
+Besh's goal is to provide a space for people to talk, chat, and share ideas by chatting and posting on the internet using this web app.

 # Technologies Used